c-scholz/tm-shenanigans/commands/README.md

 # How to add commands

-To add the commands to your Nightbot, copy them from the text file into the `Message` field of a new command you set up in your Nightbot dashboard under [`commands > custom`](https://nightbot.tv/commands/custom) or add them by using `!addcom ![commandname_with_no_spaces] [copied command code]` in your chat.
+To add the commands to your Nightbot, copy them from the corresponding text file above into the `Message` field of a new command you set up in your Nightbot dashboard under [`commands > custom`](https://nightbot.tv/commands/custom) or add them by using `!addcom ![commandname_with_no_spaces] [copied command code]` in your chat.

 # fact